 FormSmarts PayPal Integration is your best option when you need to collect data and get a payment on a form.
-It makes it very easy to include a PayPal payment in your forms, while giving you the power, flexibility and ease of use of a full-featured online form builder.
+It makes it very easy to receive PayPal payments on your forms, while giving you the power, flexibility and ease of use of a full-featured online form builder.

 For example, you can easily build: